We’ve all heard about the HMRC’s somewhat bold scheme to step taxes dramatically into the future, Making Tax Digital.

 This was quite frustrating for us as we set our sights on offering our users an easy way to become MTD compliant.
 We have, however, navigating through the swathes of (largely not very useful) information and are considering several solutions for our users.

 What we thought might be helpful for you all is a quick no-nonsense rundown of what this whole Digital Tax thing means:

 Or get advice from the professionals: TN Accountancy

-The first draft of this article I wrote got a little technical at this point, and that was frankly no fun at all.
-I’ve stripped out the jargon and hopefully distilled into a more crystalline format what it means for a software to be ‘HMRC approved’.
+The first draft of this article got a little technical at this point, and that was frankly no fun at all.
+I’ve stripped out the jargon and hopefully distilled into a more crystalline format what it means for software to be ‘HMRC approved’.

-HMRC approved accountancy software needs to integrate with the HMRC’s MTD API (apologies for the many acronyms).
+HMRC approved accountancy software needs to integrate with the HMRC.
 Once they have proved that they can do this integration they go through a demonstration and approval process with the HMRC.

 What this integration does is allow the software to ‘talk’ directly with the HMRC meaning that with a click of a button within the app or desktop software you are using, you will be able to submit your quarterly and end-of-year tax return.

-The real advantage of using an application like Landlord Studio that has both desktop and mobile software is that you can update your accounts anywhere at all with payments in, expenses out, and digitized receipts and keep your books up to date in real-time.
+The real advantage of using a software like Landlord Studio that has both desktop and mobile software is that you can update your accounts anywhere at all with payments in, expenses out, and digitized receipts and keep your books up to date in real-time.

-The idea is to reduce human error, get rid of that big accountancy task at the end of the year, and create better transparency and understanding of your tax obligations.
-You will simply review the accounting you’ve done as you go along, and then submit.
+The idea behind MTD is to reduce human error, get rid of that big accountancy task at the end of the year, and create better transparency and understanding of your tax obligations.
+You will be able to simply review the accounting you’ve done as you go along, and then submit.